 Can my trustee sell my house?

 Yes.
-They can sell all the property, but, if your house is jointly owned or if it is the family home, your trustee needs the permission of the other owner or anyone else who has rights to live in the house.
+They can sell the property, but, if your house is jointly owned or if it is the family home, your trustee needs the permission of the other owner or anyone else who has rights to live in the house.

 If the other owner refuses permission to sell, the trustee can go to court to try and force what is known as a division and sale.

 If this is granted, the house can be sold, and your share of the money raised will go to pay off your debts.
-The other owner will get their share).
+The other owner will get their share.

 Can I be sequestrated for any other reason?